A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Experimental setup

-The public NYU fastMRI brain dataset \citep{knoll2020fastmri,zbontar1811fastmri} includes multi-coil raw data and DICOM scans of 4 contrasts -- T1W with and without gadolinium agent, T2W, and FLAIR.
-For multi-contrast experiments, however, the NYU raw dataset does not provide subject labels for pairing the contrasts.
-Therefore, instead of the NYU raw data, we used the NYU DICOMs in this study, following \citet{xuan2022multimodal}.
-A paired DICOM subset of 327 subjects was obtained based on T2W and non-gadolinium T1W scans.
-All T1W scans were rigid-registered with the corresponding T2W scans.
-Single-coil k-space data was simulated via Fourier transform with 1D Cartesian random sampling at $R\in \{2,3,4,5\}$ and added Gaussian noise of $\sigma = 0.01 \mathrm{max}(x_2^*)$.
-The dataset was split into 3 folds at the subject-level for cross-validation, with two partitions representing training data and one representing the test data in each fold.
-For PnP-CoSMo, images from the training set were used to pre-train and fine-tune the content/style model, whereas the end-to-end methods were trained on paired examples composed of the reference image, the target contrast k-space, and its ground truth image.
-We benchmarked PnP-CoSMo against one well-known single-contrast network -- MoDL \citep{aggarwal2018modl} -- and two recent multi-contrast networks -- MTrans \citep{feng2022multimodal} and MC-VarNet \citep{lei2023decomposition}.
-These networks were evaluated on the aforementioned two reconstruction tasks, assessing both their in-distribution and out-of-distribution performance -- e.g. for the T1W-guided T2W reconstruction task, in-distribution means that the end-to-end model was trained on this task, whereas out-of-distribution means the model was trained of the T2W-guided T1W reconstruction task.
+The dataset was split into three folds at the subject-level for cross-validation based on random shuffling, with two partitions representing training data and one representing the test data in each fold.
+For PnP-CoSMo, all images from the training set were used to pre-train (ignoring the pairing information) and fine-tune (utilizing the pairing information) the content/style model, whereas the end-to-end methods were trained on paired examples composed of the reference image, the target contrast k-space, and its ground truth image.
+The plug-and-play baselines were trained, like PnP-CoSMo, on the full image-domain data in the cross-validation training folds.
+We benchmarked PnP-CoSMo against three end-to-end methods and three plug-and-play methods.
+Among the end-to-end baselines we included one well-known single-contrast network, namely MoDL \citep{aggarwal2018modl}, and two recent multi-contrast networks, namely MTrans \citep{feng2022multimodal} and MC-VarNet \citep{lei2023decomposition}.
+These networks were evaluated on the aforementioned two reconstruction tasks, assessing both their in-distribution and out-of-distribution performance.
+Specifically, for the T2W reconstruction task, "in-distribution" means that the end-to-end model was trained to reconstruct T2W images, whereas "out-of-distribution" means the model was trained to reconstruct T1W images but applied on the T2W reconstruction task, and \textit{vice versa}.
+While MC-VarNet and MTrans used the reference image information, MoDL ignored the reference information.
+Among the plug-and-play baselines we included a single-contrast method, namely PnP-CNN \citep{ahmad_plug-and-play_2020}, and two guided methods, namely PnP-Diffusion \citep{levac2023mri} and PROSIT \citep{matterncontrast}.
+Note that these methods, like PnP-CoSMo, are not contrast-task-specific in the same way end-to-end models are, and thus the concept of in-distribution and out-of-distribution tasks does not apply to them.

-\subsubsection{Benchmark and ablation on in-house LUMC multi-coil datasets}
+\subsection{Benchmark and ablation on in-house LUMC multi-coil datasets}